repaper/gratis/doc/extension_board.md

 ## Pin Assignment

-The table below give the pin connections of the 20 bin male ribbon connector.
+The table below give the pin connections of the 20-pin male ribbon connector.
 Looking a the board oriented display side up (as front view above) and connector on the left.
 Pin 1 is the top left pin (the left column are all odd numbered pins) and pin 2 is immediately to its